Arksine/katapult/README.md

   if the LED is on when the pin is low.
 For example, the status LED Pin for a "blue pill" is !PC13.

 Once configured and built flash with a programmer such as an ST-Link.
+If you don't have a programmer available, it should be possible to flash STM32F103 devices via UART and STM32F042/72 devices over DFU.
+ST's STM32CubeProgrammer software can facilitate all of these methods, however there are also other tools such as `stm32flash` (UART) and `dfu-util` (USB DFU).

 ## Uploading a Program
 1) Build Klipper with CAN support and with the "8KiB" bootloader setting enabled.